designhaiku/bigdata/hbase/README.md

 ### Motivation for NoSql
  * Classic architecture uses a relational database shared by multiple applications.
 The database acts as a persistence, concurency control and integration mechanism.
 There are several problems with this approach.
- * One alternative is to raise the level of abtraction and do integration at the service layer - hello SOA!
+ * One alternative is to raise the level of abstraction and do integration at the service layer - hello SOA!
 SOA makes the underlying database irrelevant.
 We can pick the best tool for the job!
  * Another problem is the impedance mismatch between relational world and object oriented world.
 Some domains are really hard to express in relational terms.
- * Perhaps the major driving force behind the NoSql movement is the rise of the CLOUD and the need to scale to gazillions of users.
+ * Perhaps the major driving force behind the NoSql movement is the rise of the Cloud and the need to scale to gazillions of users.
 Relational databases are not particularly cloud friendly and are very expensive to scale.

 ### Types of NoSql databases
  Can be classified across several dimensions.
 I'll classify them by their data model.
-In DDD aggregate is a collection of related objects treated as one unit.
+In Domain Drived Design an aggregate is a collection of related objects treated as one unit.
 We typically use aggregates to define atomic operations, consistency checks and communicate with the data storage.
 This approach nicely removes a signinficant part of the complexity associated with ORM tools.
-Aggregate orientation also makes scalability easier and deploying on a cluster.
+Aggregate orientation also makes scalability easier to tackle.
 The NoSql databases I will discuss use an aggregate oriented approach.

 #### Key-Value databases